Mediterranean Studies Association

 5. a plan of action with a timetable for executing the project.

 Applications are submitted to the MSA Grant Committee.
-The application form and instructions for submitting applications will be accessible through this MSA website.
+The application form and instructions for submitting applications are accessible through the MSA Website www.mediterraneanstudies.org.
 Applicants may request a proposal review by the Grant Committee before submitting their final application.
-Go to the Grant Application.

 ELIGIBILITY FOR GRANT

-• Applicants submit a follow-up report to the Grant Committee one year after the conclusion of the grant period.
-This report gathers evidence from all project participants of longer-range effects of the grant on international interdisciplinary education in the humanities, arts and humanistic social sciences.
+Applicants submit a follow-up report to the Grant Committee one year after the conclusion of the grant period.
+This report gathers evidence from all project participants of longer-range effects of the grant on international interdisciplinary education in the humanities, arts and allied social sciences.

 Grant money may be used for: